Uncategorized

 See Keep Health’s Dietary Supplements section for metabolic medicines focused on preventing imbalanced metabolism.

-Also, Age Therapeutics discovered that brown adipose tissue (BAT) implants that fix the problems of obesity, diabetes and metabolic syndrome.
+Also, Age Therapeutics discovered brown adipose tissue (BAT) implants can fix the problems of obesity, diabetes and metabolic syndrome.
 BAT is one of two types of fat that mammals have.
 Its main function is to turn food into body heat.
 It is sometimes called “good” fat.
 Human newborns have high levels of brown fat.
 It is also present and metabolically active in adult humans, but its prevalence decreases as humans age.
 Having less good fat to provide body heat may be why older people move to warmer climates for winter.
+Sadly, Age Therapeutics failed to raise funds to commercialize this discovery.

 #6: Protein’s Become Less Functional / Proteostasis

 Proteostasis means that each function dependent on proteins is running as it should.
-This breaks down as we biologically age.
-See our article on how to Keep Your Proteins in Shape.
+Unfortunately, proteostasis breaks down as we biologically age.
+For more, see our article on how to Keep Your Proteins in Shape.

 #7: Reduced Cellular Energy Production / Mitochondrial Dysfunction